brainsmoke/chiral_sphere/README.md

 # Cutting

+Based on output from [one of my scripts](https://github.com/brainsmoke/geometry/blob/main/scripts/tube.py), but with the outer panels removed so that the tubes become U-profiles and the sides modified so that they trace a perfect sphere.

-[Laser cut shapes](cut/led.svg) (with some spares, apply appropriate kerf width compensation done using cutting software)
+[Laser cut shapes](cut/led.svg) (with some spares; apply appropriate kerf width compensation before cutting)

 # Wiring